pivotal/docs-tap/install-components.md

     EOF
     ```

-3. To enable developers namespace-level access plus view access to appropriate cluster-level resources, apply the following RBAC policy, or use [the `tanzu auth` plugin] to grant `app-viewer` or `app-editor` roles.
-It is recommended to use your identity provider's groups system to [grant access to a group of developers](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#referring-to-subjects), rather than granting roles directly to individuals.
+3. Give developers namespace-level access and view access to appropriate cluster-level resources by doing one of the following:
+  * Use the `tanzu auth` plug-in to grant `app-viewer` or `app-editor` roles
+  * Apply the following RBAC policy:

     ```
     apiVersion: rbac.authorization.k8s.io/v1